alibabacloud-howto/microservices/README.md

     Now, you updated the back-end web application.
 It gets database information through the database API application server with its private IP address.

-    Let's access to the back-end web appliction with you domain name or IP address to check it works.
+    Let's access the back-end web appliction with you domain name or IP address to check it works.
 For example, http://backend-app.microservices.yyyyy.example.com/api/user?id=1.
 If you can see not only an user's ID and name but also user's purchase list, the update succeeded!

     Also, the back-end web application returns response to the front-end web application.
 The front-end web application was added feature to show user information when we updated it in [this step](#-Step-2-3---update-front-end-resources).
 So, you can see the user's purchase list in your website too.